Accessibility Accessibility Widget

 Take control of your asthma—explore new treatment possibilities.

 Chronic neutropenia is a condition where the body has an abnormally low count of neutrophils, a type of white blood cell crucial for fighting infections.
-This study aims to develop better treatments to strengthen the immune system.
+These studies aim to develop better treatments to strengthen the immune system.

 • Recruiting individuals with chronic neutropenia.